fasiha/curtiz/README.md

 ```
 $ node curtiz.js quiz README.md
 ```
-If you hit Control-C, Curtiz will exit without doing anything, but otherwise, it will update the Ebisu numbers based on whether or not you successfully typed in "かいしゃ" as the reading for "会社".
-(Note it doesn't show you the translation.
-I'm open to changing this.)
+If you hit Control-C, Curtiz will exit without doing anything, but otherwise, it will update the Ebisu numbers based on whether or not you successfully typed in "かいしゃ" (or "カイシャ", i.e., the same thing but in katakana, Curtiz will always convert katakana input to hiragana) as the reading for "会社".

+(Note it doesn't show you the translation in the quiz.
+Let me know if you really want the translation.)

 ## Advanced usage: cloze-deletion `◊cloze` and normal flashcards `◊related`